salman338/Data_Engineering_Project/README.md

 and viewpoints.
 Certain studies have been done in the past as well such as
-\She's Reddit: A source of statistically significant gendered interest infor- mation? where authors Mike Thelwall and Emma Stuart show gender dierences and discrimination by citing variations in interests and comments on Reddit.
+\She's Reddit: A source of statistically significant gendered interest infor- mation? where authors Mike Thelwall and Emma Stuart show gender differences and discrimination by citing variations in interests and comments on Reddit.
 Furthermore, in \Linguistic Signals under Misinformation and
 Fact-Checking: Evidence from User Comments on Social Media" the authors Shan Jiang and Christo Wilson investigate linguistic signals[3] expressed in